This Handy Device Keeps You Informed During an Emergency—Even Without Power

 Supported Frequencies

-While weather-related frequencies should be the main focus of a hand-crank radio, entertainment can go a long way toward maintaining morale when the power is out.
+While weather-related frequencies should be the main focus of emergency hand-crank radios, entertainment can go a long way toward maintaining morale when the power is out.
 A high-quality hand-crank radio should be easy to swap between several frequencies.

 Waterproof Rating

-Whether it’s used as a piece of gear for camping or in the event of hazardous weather conditions, the best hand-crank radio might have a weatherproof rating that guarantees the device is reliable in tough conditions.
+Whether used as a piece of gear for backyard camping or in the event of hazardous weather conditions, the best hand-crank radios often have weatherproof ratings, which are used to indicate a device’s reliability in tough conditions.
 These radios will resist damage from water, dust, and other detrimental elements, ensuring users are able to stay up to date on the latest emergency information.

-Often, manufacturers test their products using IPX ratings 0 through 6.
-The most common designation for the best hand-crank radios is IPX3, which means these radios are protected against water and dust sprayed onto the device from any angle up to 60 degrees.
+Often, manufacturers designate their products using IPX ratings 0 through 6.
+The most common designation for hand-crank radios is IPX3, which means these radios are protected against water and dust sprayed onto the device from any angle up to 60 degrees.
 While that might seem complicated, the gist is that IPX3-rated products may offer more weather-related protection than non-IPX-rated products.

 NOAA Weather Alerts

-If there is one feature at which the best hand-crank radio might excel, it’s accessing the NOAA emergency weather updates.
-NOAA maintains a network of radio stations throughout the country, and reports run continuously, 24 hours a day.
+If there is one feature at which a useful hand-crank radio might excel, it’s accessing the NOAA emergency weather updates.
+NOAA maintains a network of radio stations throughout the country, and its reports run continuously, 24 hours a day.
 These reports warn against storms, earthquakes, avalanches, and other public safety concerns relevant to the region.

 Additional Features

 Built-in flashlights are incredibly helpful.
-The best hand-crank radio for a given situation may include one or two lights, helping to navigate lights-out scenarios.
+A hand-crank radio may include one or two lights, helping to navigate lights-out scenarios.
 These radios might feature a small flashlight beam as well as a light that operates as a lamp, illuminating a room with a wider beam of light.
 When these lights drain the battery, a few minutes spent spinning the hand crank can have them back up and running.

 Portability

-Folding handles and telescoping antennas help the design of these emergency tools remain streamlined and easy to pack.
-Likewise, the best hand-crank radio for portability might have a smaller battery to keep it even lighter for carrying.
-A design with handles to which a carabiner can clip might make one model the best hand-crank radio for strapping to a backpack.
+Folding handles and telescoping antennas help the design of these emergency tools remain streamlined and easy to pack in an emergency preparedness kit.
+Likewise, an emergency radio designed for portability might have a smaller battery to keep it even lighter for carrying.
+A design with handles to which a carabiner can clip might make one model the best model for strapping to a backpack.
 Balancing portability and usability will help ensure the radio is functional and easy to keep on hand.

 The Advantages of Owning a Hand-Crank Radio

 • Hand-crank radios keep users up to date on dangerous weather and public safety situations.
 Having such a device means always having the information necessary to stay safe.
-By tuning in to NOAA weather stations, owners can stay alert to changing conditions, emergency situations, and other life-saving information.
-With automatic alerts, a hand-crank radio can prepare users and their household for tornadoes, hurricanes, blizzards, and other public safety emergencies.
+By tuning in to NOAA weather stations, owners can stay aware of changing conditions, emergency situations, and other life-saving information.
+With automatic alerts, a hand-crank radio can prepare users and their households for tornadoes, hurricanes, blizzards, and other public safety emergencies.

-• Hand-crank radios allow owners to stay in touch with loved ones in an emergency by charging their phone while the power is out.
-They make excellent power banks for charging devices during power outages.
+• Hand-crank radios allow owners to stay in touch with loved ones in an emergency by charging their phones while the power is out.
+They make excellent power banks for charging devices and can help keep a household prepared if the power goes out.
 By cranking the handle for 10 to 15 minutes, users should be able to charge a smartphone for quite a while, allowing them to make emergency calls or send text messages to check on loved ones.

 • Users won’t be without a flashlight for more than a few minutes, as a few turns on the crank will keep the light working.
-Hand-crank radios also provide renewable energy for flashlights and other needs.
+Hand-cranked radios provide renewable energy for flashlights and other needs.
 Between the built-in solar panels charging the battery during the day and the hand crank for charging after sundown, users never have to be without a flashlight for more than a few minutes.
+This makes hand-crank radios a key item for bug-out bags.

 FAQs